Willo Perron

 EO

-I can’t stress enough—I was born at the right moment.
-I feel so lucky because I caught the tail end of having to connect with people entirely in person, but I also reaped the benefits of email and DMs.
+I feel so lucky that I caught the tail end of having to connect with people entirely in person, but still reaped the benefits of the early days email and DMs.

 WP